parport0/parport0.github.io/hiby-r2-doom.md

 Now that I have a [disassembled player with no battery](/hiby-r2-teardown.html), the only thing left to do is to run Doom on it.

-At this point the device powers on without a battery soldered on when the USB cable is connected with a USB-A connector on the other end (not with USB-C-to-USB-C cables; I first incorrectly assumed the device won't turn on without a battery at all, but after all it is likely the player just lacks the 5.1k Ohm resistors on the CC pins).
+At this point the device powers on without a battery soldered on when the USB cable is connected with a USB-A connector on the other end (so *not* when using USB-C-to-USB-C cables; I first incorrectly assumed the device won't turn on without a battery at all, but it is likely the player just lacks the 5.1k Ohm resistors on the CC pins).

 <img src="hiby-r2-doom-demo.gif" class="illustration" />